ACLU in lawsuit alleges Trump's election panel is too secret

-WASHINGTON The American Civil Liberties Union on Monday said it had filed a lawsuit against U.S. President Donald Trump's election commission, saying it had failed to follow federal law governing public access and transparency for such advisory groups.
+WASHINGTON The American Civil Liberties Union filed a lawsuit against U.S. President Donald Trump's election commission on Monday, saying it had failed to follow federal law governing public access and transparency for such advisory groups.

-The ACLU said in a statement that the Presidential Advisory Commission on Election Integrity had already held its first meeting without giving any notice or opening it to the public, and that its upcoming meeting would only be available via webcast.
+The ACLU said in a statement that the Presidential Advisory Commission on Election Integrity had already held its first meeting without giving any notice and that its upcoming meeting would only be available via webcast.

 The commission last week said it would meet on July 19 in Washington near the White House.

-Representatives for the White House did not be immediately respond to a request for comment.
+Representatives for the White House did not immediately respond to a request for comment.

 The lawsuit, filed in the U.S. District Court for the District of Columbia, alleges violations of the Federal Advisory Committee Act, which seeks to ensure transparent government operations.